 Step 11: Reset CMOS/BIOS

-The CMOS battery in your laptop or computer powers the BIOS firmware.
-BIOS stands for “Basic Input/Output System” and it manages the essential functions of your computer.
+The Complementary Metal Oxide Semiconductor (CMOS) battery in your PC powers the Basic Input/Output System (BIOS) firmware which manages all the essential functions of your computer.

 Finally, reboot your computer and check to see if your display is working.

 If you discover your LG monitor not turning on, follow these 11 troubleshooting steps in this exact order: